TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/12-automatic-persistence-of-the-domain-logic.rst

    defined class of extbase.
 For the blog class this is ``\TYPO3\CMS\Extbase\DomainObject\AbstractEntity``.
 Inside this parent class a property ``$_cleanProperties`` is defined.
-This property is directly, after the recontruction of the object (restored from the database), initialized with the unchanged property values with a call of ``_memorizeCleanState()``; in our case with the title, the description, the administrator and all ``post`` objects.
+This property is directly, after the reconstruction of the object (restored from the database), initialized with the unchanged property values with a call of ``_memorizeCleanState()``; in our case with the title, the description, the administrator and all ``post`` objects.
 With